mzrd91/Genetic-Programming-Binary-Encoding/README.md

 1. **Setup:**
    - Clone the repository
-   - Ensure you have Python installed along with the necessary dependencies (numpy)
+   - Ensure you have Python installed along with the necessary dependencies

-2. **Running the Algorithm:**
-   - You can run the algorithm with default parameters using the following command:
-     ```bash
-     python binary_encoding.py
-     ```
 ## Code Implemenation:
 Run [GA-Binary-Encoding.ipynb](GA-Binary-Encoding.ipynb)

 3. **Output:**
    - The program will output the best, mean, and standard deviation of the best-of-run fitnesses from 30 independent runs.
-   - The best solution's bit-string representation, the floating-point values of x1, x2, and x3, and the fitness value will be displayed.
+   - The best solution's bit-string representation, the floating-point values of $x1$, $x2$, and $x3$, and the fitness value will be displayed.

 ## Example Output